Happyr/LinkedIn-API-client/Upgrade.md

 * Removed `LinkedIn::getUser`
 * Removed `LinkedInApiException` in favor of `LinkedInException`, `InvalidArgumentException` and `LinkedInTransferException`
 * Removed `LinkedIn::getLastHeaders` in favor of `LinkedIn::getLastResponse`
+* Made the public functions `LinkedIn::getResponseDataType` and `LinkedIn::getFormat` protected

 # Upgrade from 0.5 to 0.6